MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 5. After viewing the report, select a format and print the report.

-**Part 6: Utilities**
+## Part 6: Utilities

->   This part of the documentation contains information about removing sales history and reconciling sales information.
+This part of the documentation contains information about removing sales history and reconciling sales information.
 Once you’ve determined how much historical information to retain, you can remove the information that’s no longer needed.
 Reconciling is the process of verifying that your unposted sales documents are accurate.
 This following topics are discussed:

 -   *Chapter 30, “Reconciling and removing sales documents,”* explains reconciliation—the process of verifying amounts on your sales documents— and how to move sales documents to history.

 -   *Chapter 31, “Sales history removal,”* describes how to remove account, transaction, deposit, journal, and tax history that is no longer needed.

-**Chapter 30: Reconciling and removing sales documents**
+### Chapter 30: Reconciling and removing sales documents

->   Use the Reconcile-Remove Sales Documents window to reconcile your sales records and remove any documents that have no remaining quantities but haven’t been moved to history.
+Use the Reconcile-Remove Sales Documents window to reconcile your sales records and remove any documents that have no remaining quantities but haven’t been moved to history.

+> [!NOTE]
->   *Before reconciling or removing sales documents, back up all your company data.
-For more information about making backups, refer to the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration).*
+> Before reconciling or removing sales documents, back up all your company data.
+For more information about making backups, refer to the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration).

->   This information contains the following sections:
+This information contains the following sections:

 -   *Reconciling sales documents*